deep2234/cicd-docker-nginx-site/README.md

 # mycicd-demo-app

-A lightweight, containerized static website powered by NGINX, built for fast deployment and learning DevOps practices with GitHub Actions.
-This project showcases the containerization of frontend code and automated CI/CD using GitHub Actions.
+I have deployed a lightweight, containerized static website powered by NGINX, built for fast deployment and learning DevOps practices with GitHub Actions.
+This project demonstrates the containerization of frontend code and the implementation of automated CI/CD using GitHub Actions.

 ---